Enterprise MRT station: History

 Initially expected to open in 2028, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2029.

 Location

 The station complex will be straddled over the existing Jalan Boon Lay, at the junction with Enterprise Road.
 It is located in the Jurong West planning area between the Kian Teck and Chin Bee Subzones, surrounded by flatted factories and industrial areas.

-Access to the station will be via 4 exits on each side of Jalan Boon Lay.
+Access to the station will be via 4 exits total, with 2 on each side of Jalan Boon Lay.